eyzx7x/docs-supergluu-prod/3.0.0/sources/admin-guide/configure-oxtrust.md

 oxLastAccessTime: 20170
 ```

-(c ) Delete this oxID DN.
+(c ) Delete the oxID DN.

-Old device is gone.
-Now user can enroll new device.
+Now the old device is gone and the user can enroll a new device following the instructions above regarding registering a new device.